Xeams Home » Products » Xeams » Knowledge Base

 - Black listing a user is NOT recommended - This is because email addresses can be easily forged.
 The only reason to black list a user is when you are confident the sender is not forged.

-- White listing a domain name is generally safe - As long as the domain names do not belong to well known companies, such as Hotmail.com, Gmail.com, BankOfAmerica.com, CitiBank.com, AOL.com, etc., it is okay to white list a domain.
+- White listing a domain name is generally safe - As long as the domain names do not belong to well-known companies, such as Hotmail.com, Gmail.com, BankOfAmerica.com, CitiBank.com, AOL.com, etc., it is okay to white list a domain.

 - Black listing a domain is NOT recommended - This is because domain names can be easily forged.

-Instead of white listing a domain, consider adding them as trusted domain.
+Instead of white listing a domain,

 Steps to White/Black list a user or domain